 3. North America: Iqaluit (-26.9/-16.4)

 Iqaluit is the capital and the only city in the Canadian territory of Nunavut.
-The name Iqaluit is a French term which means ‘’place-of-fish.’’
+The name Iqaluit is a Inuktitut term that means ‘’place-of-fish.’’
 Iqaluit was referred to as the Frobisher Bay until the end of 1987.
 In 1999, Canada's Northwest Territories was divided into two separate territories, and Iqaluit became the capital of the new Nunavut territory.
 Prior to this event, the city was relatively unknown outside the Canadian Arctic.
 Although located outside the Arctic Circle, Iqaluit experiences the tundra climate which is common in Arctic regions.
 The permafrost on the ground prevents taproots from going deeper than 6 inches, thus making it impossible for tall trees to grow.
 On February 10, 1967, the city registered a temperature of -45.6 °C, which is the lowest recorded.
 The hottest month in Iqaluit is July, which averages a temperature of 16.3 °C, while the coldest month is January, with temperatures as low as -12 °C. The average temperature is below zero between November and March.

 2. Oceania: Lake Tekapo (1.4/34.5)